itsamrit/itsamrit/README.md

 IF u are either working in frontend or backend, u can access the exact divname or name of block in code by using devtools, since it is linked to your local code & localhost.

-DOcker crashes then dont retry or edit .
+🟢Docker crashes then dont retry or edit .
 Just close vscode & clear cache %temp% temp then restart